A Complete Guide to the Common Grackle's Behaviors

 Mating and Breeding Habits

-Beginning around mid-March and through the month of April, the Grackles mating and breeding season gets underway.
+The breeding season for the Common Grackle begins around mid-March and through the month of April.
 By May most pairs are formed.

-Following one female, several male Common Grackles will land around the female and perform several displays to attract the female.
+Mating rituals are simple.
+Following one female, several male Common Grackles will land around the female and perform several displays trying to attract her.

-In-flight, you can identify the males.
-They will fly with the V-tail flight display during mating season.
+In-flight, you can identify the males as they fly with the V-tail flight display during mating season.

 As the mating and courtship season continues, the number of males following a female decreases until there is just one male to one female.